tmastny/browse/README.md

 <!-- badges: end -->

-browse makes it easy to open Github links from RStudio.
+browse makes it easy to open files in Github from RStudio.
 Try the `Browse to remote file` addin while highlighting text in a file.

 ![](browse.gif)